Metro Detroit's Foot & Ankle Surgery Specialists

 - Heel or toe spurs

 - Neuromas (nerve tumors)

 There are numerous conditions that can affect the heel of your foot.
 However, the two most common conditions that cause heel pain are plantar fasciitis and heel spurs.
 There are many factors that contribute to the formation of a heel spur such as ill-fitting shoes, repetitive or excessive stress on the feet, overuse, sudden weight gain, and obesity.

 Surgery on the ankle may be required if there has been an injury, deformity, birth defect, or diseases such as diabetes and rheumatoid arthritis, which can cause deformities or difficulty walking over time.

 Ankle procedures focus on the realignment of the structure either around the deformity or after the deformity has been removed.
 Sometimes, internal and external fixation devices - temporary or permanent - are often required to maintain the alignment during and after the healing process.
 Ankle surgeries will vary in complexity, length, and severity.
 However, many of these procedures are done on an outpatient basis.

-Our podiatrists in Macomb and Oakland County are committed to using clinical expertise and diagnostic studies to evaluate your condition.
+Our podiatrists in SE Michigan are committed to using clinical expertise and diagnostic studies to evaluate your condition.
 Our treatments are safe, effective, and include the best podiatric care that’s readily available.
 To schedule an appointment, contact us today.